nre-learning/nrelabs-curriculum/README.md

 - HTTPS (get rid of http) with letsencrypt.
 Don't forget to reenable redirection in the ingress
 - jupyter without iframe https://groups.google.com/forum/#!topic/jupyter/1eh-Myq9q4Q
 - jupyter letsencrypt cert.
 Also tomcat cert.
 How to secure privkeys in docker containers?
+- Document network connectivity provided by syringe
+- Convert lab page into a single dynamic page - will have to generate html from markdown somewhere, and source either the markdown or the resulting HTML from syringe
+- Syringe docs, including the syringe.yaml DSL
+- Add health checks in syringe and update ready status when it checks out
+- scale antidote-web
+- firm up security on ingress for antidote
+- Logging and instrumentation in syringe is desperately needed
+- Are the networks namespace-aware?
+Does the weave veth pair also need to have ns in the name?
+- Garbage collection.
+Do it at a set interval?
+What about adding event handlers to either JS or Java or both?
+Actually would be nice if you could add close handlers but also update a last_used timestamp for the session when an API call is made, and have a goroutine running in the background cleaning them up.
+Actually do this only.
+Don't clean up when they leave the page or refresh.
+That will result in a shit UX.
+Do an async cleanup on the back end based on timeouts.
+You could also introduce a button that lets them reset the lab environment if you want down the road.
+Document this behavior.
+Also document the design between request and get, and how this allows us to do a request on each page load and it doesn't matter
+- Consider linking labs together in a lesson and provisioning all of them at once.
+- document everything that needs to go into a lesson directory (syringe.yaml and README.md at a minimum), and then what's optional depending on what's in the syringefile.
+- generate the lesson README in the browser, make it look just like the docker labs example - that looked nice.
+You'll need to add a place in the syringe.yaml file for it.
+Just provide a URL and it will get passed down to the browser.